-The ShiftPixy IPO is expected to be priced at $8 on the Motif Investing IPO Platform.
+The ShiftPixy IPO is expected to be priced at $8 on Motif Investing.
 Trading estimated to begin 12/16/2016, allocations the evening before.
 Shares still available to reserve.

-Update 12/05/2016 8:28pm: ShiftPixy IPO now open to participation on Motif Investing IPO Platform.
+Update 12/05/2016 8:28pm: ShiftPixy IPO now open to participation on Motif Investing.
 Go ahead and reserve your shares now.
 IPO estimated to take place 12/15/2016.
 Keep reading below for my ShiftPixy IPO analysis.